 What to Expect When You Go

 The first thing you'll notice about the Stonehenge visitor center is how little you notice it.
-The building, by architects Denton Corker Marshal, almost vanishes in the landscape.
+The building, by architects Denton Corker Marshall, almost vanishes in the landscape.
 Its curving roof matches the rolling hills and seems to float on a forest of young trees - the artful poles that support it.